Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 ISO 14046

-ISO 14046 specifies the principles, requirements, and guidelines for quantifying the water footprint of products, processes, and organizations using a Life Cycle Assessment (LCA) approach.
+ISO 14046 is the international standard for quantifying the water footprint using a Life Cycle Assessment (LCA) approach, ensuring transparency and comparability.

 ISO 14044

-ISO 14044 is the international standard that defines the detailed requirements and guidelines for conducting a Life Cycle Assessment (LCA).
+ISO 14044 sets the requirements and guidelines for conducting a Life Cycle Assessment (LCA), complementing the framework defined in ISO 14040.

 ISO 20121